Last Updated on April 16, 2023 by Andrew Pirie

-Simeon Toribio amazing legacy 1932 Olympic Bronze medalist
+Simeon Toribio’s extraordinary Legacy 1932 Olympic Bronze medalist

 Pinoyathletics has decided to expand on the original article by Joboy Quintos.